vmware-archive/hillview/docs/userManual.md

 The contents of this menu may depend on the type of the column and on the current state of the display.

-* Hide: the selected columns will be added to end of the current sorting order and the columns will become visible.
+* Show: the selected columns will be added to end of the current sorting order and the columns will become visible.

 * Hide: the selected columns will be removed from the sorting order and they will be hidden.

+* Estimate distinct elements: selecting this option will run a computation that estimates the number of distinct values that exist in the selected column.
+The shown number is just an approximation, but it should be a good approximation.

 * Sort ascending: The selected columns will be moved to the front of the sort order in ascending order.